canhaptics/canhaptics.github.io/index.md

 | Wednesday, Aug 4, 2021        | 1:00-2:00ET / noon-1pm CT / 10-11am PT | Haptic User Experience (HUX) Lab Tour |
 | Wednesday, Aug 18, 2021       | 1:00-2:00ET / noon-1pm CT / 10-11am PT | [SPIN Lab](https://www.cs.ubc.ca/labs/spin/frontpage) Tour |

-# Course
-[CanHap501](http://wiki.canhaptics.ca) is a graduate-level introduction to the inception, creation and evaluation of haptic and multimodal human-computer interfaces.
-It covers perceptual and attentional foundations, and emphasizes control and/or display of computed sensations and environments through haptic devices to user's sense of touch for the purpose of hapticcommunication -- for example,  signalling, social and affective touch, and sharing of control between human and a smart system.

-Format: CanHap501is delivered fully online in Canadian timezones, with a centerpiece team project carried out by cross-institutional teams.
-The course consists of lectures, assignments and labs, reading and discussion of current literature; culminating in a team project.
-Labs and projects employ a haptic force-feedback device made available to enrolled students for use at home or their local lab.

-More information at the course wiki: http://wiki.canhaptics.ca

 # Our commitments